hermensbas/cmangos-issues-wiki/worldstate_expression.md

 ## The `worldstate_expression` table

-Official table structure - used for evaluating worldstate conditions
+Official table structure - used for evaluating worldstate conditions.
+On more info about worldstate variables go to [Worldstates](Worldstates)

 ### Structure